pigeon-nation/InternetKit/README.md

 > These are deprecated features, soon to be removed.

-- Nothing here, this thing is VERY NEW.
+- Nothing here, this thing is VERY NEW (VERY OLD now).

 ## Credits